zulip/zulip/templates/zerver/for/mystery-hunt.md

 and research groups.

 Besides being easy on the wallet, Zulip is also free (open source) software.
-We make it easy to export your data from a [zulipchat.com](https://zulipchat.com) hosted Zulip and import it into a self-hosted installation.
+We make it easy to export your data from [Zulip Cloud](https://zulip.com) and import it into a self-hosted installation.

 **Can I integrate Zulip with my current puzzlehunting software?**